disco-rocket/starbucks_capstone/README.md

 ## Project Overview<a name="overview"></a>

+Starbucks is one of the largest retailers in coffee in the world, with [89% of revenue coming from the 18 to 40 demographic](https://brandongaille.com/30-curious-starbucks-demographics/).

 The purpose of this project was to complete the final assignment in a Udacity Data Science Nano-Degree.
 Data was provided by Starbucks, which is simulated customer, marketing and transaction information.
 I set out to find insights in this data that could increase revenue.